Quantcast

 View All Result

-Home Other How To
+Home → Features → Resources → How To

-HOW TO: Green Your Christmas Tree
+Creative and sustainable: How to Green Your Christmas Tree

-Mihai Andrei by Mihai Andrei
+Mihai AndreibyMihai Andrei

 in How To

 Christmas is just around the corner, and the good old Christmas tree is one of the most enjoyable traditions of the holiday season.
-Thankfully, more and more people are starting to realize that cutting a tree and ultimately throwing it in the street or in the dump is not the way to go!
-But that doesn’t mean you can’t have an awesome holiday – here are the some of the best eco-friendly tips to have the greenest and most awesome Christmas tree ever!
+Thankfully, more and more people are starting to realize that cutting a tree and ultimately throwing it in the street or in the dump is not the way to go if you care about the environment, but using an artificial Christmas tree is not ideal either due to the emissions and plastic pollution it produces.

-Go for a living tree!
+Go for a living (potted) tree

 Living trees produce oxygen, suck up carbon dioxide, and are a pleasant sight all year round, even without the Christmas decorations.
-You don’t have to kill a tree, and you get to keep that natural tree look and smell year after year.
+You don’t have to kill a tree, and you get to keep that natural tree looking and smelling year after year.
 These living Christmas trees are usually pretty small, but you can use that to your advantage: you don’t need so many decorations, and you can put one (or why not, 2 or 3) in each room.

 There is one thing you have to be careful about though – they don’t really thrive indoors.
 Most varieties don’t survive more than two weeks indoors, so you have to either:

-– store them outside on your porch/balcony.
+• store them outside on your porch/balcony;

 Try a rosemary tree!